jerdog/streamlining-devex-revealhugo/content/_index.md

 ---

-{{< slide background-image="/images/slides/7-implement-standardization.jpeg" background-opacity="1" >}}
+{{< slide background-image="/images/slides/7-implement-standardization.jpeg" background-opacity="0.5" >}}

 ## Implementing CI/CD Standardization

 {{% note %}}
 CI/CD Standardization aims to minimize variability, reduce errors, and foster an environment where developers can efficiently collaborate.
-Standardization can be achieved by defining clear, repeatable code integration, testing, and deployment processes, ensuring a smooth development journey.
+Standardizing CI/CD can be achieved by defining clear, repeatable code integration, testing, and deployment processes, ensuring a smooth development journey.
 Implementing CI/CD pipeline standardization is crucial for streamlining the development process and enhancing Developer Experience (DevEx).
 Here are the steps and best practices for achieving pipeline standardization:
 {{% /note %}}

 ---